5 Steps to Passing Your NDIS Audit

 Verification is for any service providers who offer low/lower-risk supports and services, e.g. assistance with travel.
 Certification is for any service providers who offer high/higher-risk supports and services that are a little more complex, e.g. assistance with daily life tasks.

-Both verified and certified providers have to renew their registration every 3 years and undergo an audit.
+Both verified and certified providers must renew their registration every 3 years and undergo an audit.
 Certified providers have to have an audit during the middle of the registered period, so every 1.5 years.

 For verification audits: